Elisabeth Luce Moore papers

 This collection has been added to over time in multiple "accessions."
 An accession is a group of materials received from the same source at approximately the same time.

 Physical Characteristics and Technical Requirements

 As a preservation measure, researchers must use digital copies of audiovisual materials in this collection.
 Please consult with Special Collections staff or email email@example.com to request the creation of and access to digital copies.

 The collection was donated by Elisabeth Luce Moore in 1988 and 1991.

 An oral history conducted by Terry E. Lautz was donated by Lautz in 2011.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2011-S-0033, Box 1 renumbered as Box 15
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2011-S-0033, Box 1 renumbered as Box 15

 - Finding aid to the Elisabeth Luce Moore papers

 - Description rules